0BAB1/HOLY_CORE_COURSE/2_soc_software_edition/riscof/readme.md

 ### Commands

+> to use riscof, you'll need to pyenv in the python's 3.6.15 version.
+Yes this is bad but that's how it is.

 1. cd into the `./2_soc_software_edition/riscof/` folder.
 2. run `riscof --verbose info arch-test --clone` to download the assembly test programs
 3. run `riscof run --config=config.ini --suite=riscv-arch-test/riscv-test-suite/ --env=riscv-arch-test/riscv-test-suite/env`